 Experience Japan without leaving the state!!!

-If you are interested in volunteering email email@example.com.
+The 2024 festival is scheduled for March 3.
+If you are interested in volunteering email firstname.lastname@example.org.

 Workshops & Lectures

 - The Sake Experience – Learn about the history, culture and craft of brewing fine sake and, for participants who are over 21 one years of age, have the opportunity to be one of the first to taste sake crafted in Hot Springs, Arkansas at Origami Sake!
 Led by sake professionals with decades of experience in the drinks industry, Ben Bell, Origami Sake’s Vice President and Justin Potts, Origami’s Director of Brewing Relations educate about sake and Hot Springs’s role in making Arkansas the “Napa Valley of the sake industry.”
-The fee for this workshop is $25 with three sessions available at 1:00, 2:30, 4:00.

 - Ikebana, the Japanese art form of flower arranging, is subtle and expressive, but not simple.
 In this workshop participants will learn about the over 600 year history and different types of ikebana.
 This workshop is led by Adrianne Kahn, who has studied Ikebana Sogetsu School since 2005 and is a member of the Dallas Sogetsu, Dallas Ikebana International and Fort Worth Ikebana International, and has attended both of the last two North American Regional Conferences.
 Ms. Khan leads you as you make your own live ikebana floral arrangement to take home.
-This workshop will take place at 1:00.
-The fee is $15 and includes the materials for a small ikebana arrangement.

 - Hanamochi – ‘Hana’ means flower and ‘mochi’ means rice cake.
 In the colder regions of Japan began a tradition of making “flowers” with branches and mochi as there was too much snow on the ground to grow flowers.
 Come make your own hanamochi to take home and enjoy.
 This workshop is led by Dr. Kae Hashimoto Reed and is open to all ages, however, children under the age of 12 must have an adult in attendance.
-The workshop begins at 4:00 and the fee is $15 which includes the creation of a hanamochi.

 - Yukata Experience -Yukata, Japan’s summertime kimono, is brightly colored and worn on casual occasions such as festivals and onsen.
 Learn about the differences in kimono and yukata as well as how to wear yukata from licensed kimono dresser, founder of New York Kimono Academy, and Kyoto native, Masae Satouchi.
-This event is held at 1:00, participants will have the opportunity to dress in a yukata which they can wear during the festival.
-The cost for Yukata Experience is $40.
-If you would like to attend the class and have your own Yukata, obi and Koshimo, the cost of the class is $20.

 - The Zen of Cherry Blossoms – The short but brilliant life of the cherry blossom has long been seen as a metaphor for themes of impermanence and transience practiced in Zen Buddhism in Japan.
 The Hot Springs Buddhist society presents a lecture discussing the relationship between the cherry blossom and Buddhist practice.
 Participants will receive a singing bowl and instructed on how to use the bowl to bring them back to the present moment as a means of easing the anxiety and suffering we experience in our daily lives.
-The cost for the workshop, which begins at 3:00 is $25 and includes a singing bowl.

 - Pre-Festival Mokuhanga Workshop on March 31 – Six of the cultural experiences will be held during the festival, but one of the workshops will take place in the days leading up to it, with the beautiful Mokuhanga prints displayed at the festival.
 Mokuhanga is the Japanese water based woodblock printmaking technique.
 The Mokuhanga printmaking opportunity will be led by artist David Warren on March 31 beginning at 10am and continuing until approximately 2pm on the Campus of National Park College in the Liberal Arts Building, Room 201.
 Participants will use traditional printing tools, and create a multi-color Mokuhanga print.
 David studied the traditional Japanese printmaking technique of Mokuhanga in Japan and will be sharing this experience in this workshop which is hosted by National Park Community College in partnership with Aitoh Specialty Paper.
 The class size is limited to 10 people with a fee of $25 per person.
 Participants should be 16 years of age or older.
 All materials and tools will be supplied thanks to Aitoh Specialty Paper Company.